 Registering for Self Assessment

-Directors can register for Self Assessment with HMRC online and complete a tax return every year to report additional income that is not received through PAYE.
+Limited company directors can register for Self Assessment with HMRC online and complete a tax return every year to report additional income that is not received through PAYE.
 Income from all sources (including capital gains), whether received from the company or elsewhere, must be declared in this tax return.

 The most popular and convenient option is to file an online return.
 It must be submitted to HMRC before midnight on 31st January following the end of the tax year.
 The deadline for filing a paper return 31st October.
 All tax and National Insurance must be paid by 31st January.